Candida Martinelli's Italophile Site

 'P.S.
 DO NOT READ THE BACK OF THE BOOK PRIOR TO READING IT!!!!
 Whomever wrote the blurb on the back of this novel certainly didn't want the readers to be shocked about one of the interesting plot-twists more than halfway through the novel.
 If you want to be surprised and enjoy this book to its fullest, I highly recommend NOT reading the back of the book!"

-There is another Jeanne Kalogridis book below on this page.
+There is more Jeanne Kalogridis books on this page.

 Cupid and the Silent Goddess by Alan Fisk